 Can you Astral Project from a Lucid Dream?

 Before we go further, maybe you want to check out a brief but profound experience I had and shared earlier!

 I just mentioned the essential points, but there are more!
 You will have to discover them through your journeys.
 The most important aspects are that you are on a different plane of existence, it feels different, and the energetic outcome from each is different.
 The journeys themselves are massively different.
-Bringing feelings of bliss and abundance, Astral Projection makes Lucid Dreaming almost (I said almost) a joke.
+Bringing bliss and abundance feelings, Astral Projection makes Lucid Dreaming almost (I said almost) a joke.
 However, it is possible to reach the astral plane from a lucid dream.

 It is quite simple.

 The only thing you need to do is to fly up to a considerable height.
 Maybe something like a building, a pit, a giant, a plane, etc. You will need to have some decent stability in your lucid dreams and some mind dream control (flying mainly.)

 Bungee jump on your back without a rope!